 Public transport

-Taxis are a useful form of transport in Tirana, and, after 22:00, if you’re too tipsy to walk or confidently operate a bicycle, they’re the only game in town.
-Several companies use meters and can print receipts if necessary.
-Our experience is that drivers don’t have to be reminded to use them.
+Taxis are a useful form of transport in Tirana, and after 22:00, if you’re too tipsy to walk or confidently operate a bicycle, they’re the only game in town.
 Rates start at 300 lek for the first 2km (sufficient for most city centre trips) and 95 lek/km after that.
-Between 22:00 and 07:00 the aforementioned start rate rises to 350 lek.
-Few drivers speak English, so it’s a good idea to write down the address, or to telephone someone who can explain.Car rental
+Between 22:00 and 07:00 the start rate rises to 350 lek.
+Rates to and from the airport vary from around 1200 lek to 2200 lek.
+Not all drivers speak English, so it’s a good idea to write down the address, or to telephone someone who can explain.Camper vans

 - Artani Tours